Operation Bodenplatte: Plan

 However, in a blunder, the planners had set flight paths that took many units over some of the most heavily defended areas on the continent, namely the V2 launch sites around The Hague.
 These sites were protected by large numbers of German anti-aircraft artillery (AAA) units.
 At the turn of 1944/45 Air Command West had 267 heavy and 277 medium or light AAA batteries, and in addition to this there were 100 Kriegsmarine AAA batteries along the Dutch coast.
 Most of these lay in the sector of the 16th AAA Division, with its control station at Doetinchem, 15 mi northeast of Arnhem.
-Some of the AAA units been warned about the air operation but were not kept up to date with developments about changing timetables and the flight plan of German formations.
+Some of the AAA units had been warned about the air operation but were not kept up to date with developments about changing timetables and the flight plan of German formations.
 As a result, one quarter of the German fighter units lost aircraft to friendly fire before the attacks could be initiated.

 After five years of war and heavy attrition many of the Luftwaffe's pilots were inexperienced and poorly trained, deficient in marksmanship and flight skills.
 There was a shortage of experienced instructors, and many of the training units were forced to fly front-line operations in order to bolster the front-line Jagdgeschwader.
 Aviation fuel supplies were also at a premium, limiting the duration of training.
 Long-range Allied fighters exacerbated this situation by shooting down many training aircraft.
 By late 1944 there were no safe areas in which pilots could be trained without the possibility of air attack.
 The result was a "vicious circle": poorly trained pilots were quickly lost in combat or accidents, and the need to replace them put more pressure on the training system.
 Allied personnel who witnessed the attacks remarked on the poor aim of the strafing aircraft, and many of the Luftwaffe aircraft shot down by Allied anti-aircraft fire were caught because they were flying too slowly and too high.

 The plan called for strict radio silence and secrecy in order to maintain surprise.
 Maps were also only half complete, identified only enemy installations, and left out flight paths, lest the document fall into Allied hands enabling them to trace the whereabouts of German fighter bases.
 Most commanders were also refused permission to brief their pilots until moments before take-off.
 This created operational confusion.
 Commanders got across only the bare essentials of the plan.
 When the operation got under way, many German pilots still did not understand what the operation was about, or what exactly was required of them.
 They were convinced it was just a reconnaissance in force over the front, and were happy to follow their flight leaders on this basis.